0xJiawei/0xJiawei/README.md

   Translate fast-moving AI and crypto signals into structured theses and decision frameworks.

 - **Build**
-  Create local-first, reliability-oriented AI products and agentic workflows for real-world use.
+  Create user-first, reliability-oriented AI products and agentic workflows for real-world use.

 - **Execute**
   Design systems that improve leverage: faster iteration, better judgment, and repeatable output.